BlazeeH/asd-final/README.md

 # Introduce

-Music Player is a desktop application written in Python and PyQt5, allowing users to play music from a playlist, control playback, and add favorite songs to a favorites list.
+Music Player is a desktop application written in Python and PyQt5, allowing users to play music from a playlist, control playback, and add favorite songs to a favorites list

 # Installation and Requirements
 ## Requirement
 - Python 3.x [Download Python](https://www.python.org/downloads/)
 - PyQt5

-## Clone the respository with following:
+### Clone the respository with following:
 ```
 git clone https://github.com/BlazeeH/audio.git
 cd audio
 ```
 ## Installation
-If Python is not installed on your system, you will need to install it first before installing pip.
+If Python is not installed on your system, you will need to install it first before installing pip
 ### For Windows
 - Download pip from [here](https://pip.pypa.io/en/stable/installation/) or Open cmd and run the following command
 ```